jamesabel/python_multiprocessing_talk/README.md

 - how to pass data
 - how to address process-specific aspects such as logging
 - consider first prototyping a design pattern appropriate for your application

+# Summary
+- Using `multiprocessing.Process` can be straightforward
+- Choosing the most appropriate design pattern is important
+- Understand limitations of multiprocessing
+- Use the facilities available that enable multiprocessing

+# Additional Resources
+[longtaskrunnin](https://github.com/jamesabel/longtaskrunnin) - similar techniques applied to a PyQt application.